 Once just a tiny timber town, Ashland’s transformation into one of America’s top tourist destinations is thanks in large part to its many festivals.
-For five days each spring the Ashland Independent Film Festival plays host to top filmmakers and thousands of their fans.
-Screened at the historic art-deco Varsity Theater, the festival is cited as one of the top reasons why the town was included in the popular travel guide A Thousand Places to See Before You Die.
+For five days each spring the Ashland Independent Film Festival plays host to top film-makers and thousands of their fans.
+Screened at the historic art-deco Varsity Theatre, the festival is cited as one of the top reasons why the town was included in the popular travel guide A Thousand Places to See Before You Die.
 For 50 years, Britt Festivals has been the Pacific Northwest’s premier outdoor summer performing arts festival.
-The festival’s naturally-formed amphitheater sets the stage against a backdrop of spectacular scenery that makes it a favorite venue of chart-topping artists across every genre.
+The festival’s naturally-formed amphitheatre sets the stage against a backdrop of spectacular scenery that makes it a favourite venue of chart-topping artists across every genre.

 Ashland Creek Inn is nestled along its namesake, a rushing year-round creek that is the lifeblood of Lithia Park, a botanical wonderland bordering the 1.8 million acre Rogue River-Siskiyou National Forest.
 The New York Times wrote that “On a sunny day, nothing is more pleasant than strolling through the 93-acre Lithia Park”.
 The inn’s luxurious creekside suites are less than a day trip away from outdoor recreation such as Crater Lake, Class V rapids, top-rated ski runs, and an extensive wilderness trail system that earned the region the title of America’s #1 geotourism destination by National Geographic.